Here Comes The Turbulent Twenties…

 That is, he insouciantly embraced a financial bubble that was destined to crash and took ownership of a struggling, geriatric business cycle expansion that had “recession ahead” written all over its forehead.

-Even the tech boom of the 1990s---previously the longest ever cycle---ended in recession during month #119, and back then there were plenty of tailwinds to keep it going, which is the very opposite of today.
+Even the tech boom of the 1990s—previously the longest ever cycle—ended in recession during month #119, and back then there were plenty of tailwinds to keep it going.

-In a word, all of these year 2000 tailwinds have now become ferocious 2019 headwinds.
-Europe is rolling over into recession, the Red Ponzi is floundering under its massive load of debt and malinvestment and the US economy is imperiled by $70 trillion of public and private debt and egregious Wall Street bubbles whose days are clearly numbered.
+And the US economy is imperiled by $74 trillion of public and private debt and egregious Wall Street bubbles whose days are clearly numbered.

-Moreover, recessions have not been outlawed by the economic gods and there are overwhelming odds that the next one will hit before November 2020.
+Moreover, recessions have not been outlawed by the economic gods and there are overwhelming odds that the next one will hit sometime soon as the 2020s unfold.

 And when it does, Wall Street, the US economy and the Donald’s fantasy of MAGA will come tumbling down with it.

-At the same time, PEAK TRUMP demonstrates that Trump has no real program to restore domestic prosperity and that he has actually made matters inestimably worse with his four misbegotten wars on the American economy.
+At the same time, it should be crystal clear by now that Trump has no real program to restore domestic prosperity and that he has actually made matters inestimably worse with his four misbegotten wars on the American economy.

-By that we mean his Trade War on domestic consumers; his Border War on needed immigrant labor in pursuit of his Mexican Wall vanity; his political war on the Fed when it is belatedly trying to normalize; and what amounts to a war on the nation’s solvency embedded in the Donald’s runaway additions to the soaring national debt.
+We are referring to the above referenced Trade War on domestic consumers; Border War on needed immigrant labor; political war on the Fed when it was belatedly trying to normalize; and what amounts to a war on the nation’s solvency embedded in the Donald’s runaway additions to the soaring national debt.

-As to the “undrainable swamp”, it should never be forgotten that deep-end lies on the Pentagon side of the Potomac.
-Yet the Donald has fed the military/industrial/ surveillance complex like never before, thereby defeating his own stated goal.
+As to the “undrainable swamp”, it should never be forgotten that its deep-end lies on the Pentagon side of the Potomac.
+Yet the Donald has fed the military/industrial- surveillance complex like never before, thereby defeating his own stated goal.

-PEAK TRUMP also shows that even if the Donald’s policies were better focused, his efforts to make MAGA never had a chance owing to the utterly groundless Russia-collusion investigation and the Mueller witch hunt and now the UkraineGate/Impeachment farce.
+Needless to say, even if the Donald’s policies were better focused, his efforts to make MAGA never had a chance owing to the utterly groundless Russia-collusion investigation, the Mueller witch hunt and now the UkraineGate/Impeachment farce.

 Moreover, the terrifying capabilities, resources and (purported) credibility of the nation’s $75 billion per year intelligence community were literally hijacked by Obama officials led by then CIA director, John Brennan.

-It is now more than evident, as we thoroughly document, that they illegally pursued a plot to first forestall Trump’s election, and then to re-litigate the outcome and eviscerate his Presidency after the voters had spoken.
+It is now more than evident that they illegally pursued a plot to first forestall Trump’s election, and then to re-litigate the outcome and eviscerate his Presidency after the voters had spoken.

 So the combination of the mess he inherited and the compounding damage from his four misguided wars on the American economy add-up to a looming catastrophe.